so it goes

 Specifically for so it goes Kajioka has made new work in Amsterdam and Antwerp, that will be exhibited together with works made in other locations.
 Although the attentive viewer might be able to determine the location where the image was made, Kajioka intends to give her latest series the overall sense of universality.

 Through additional sound and scent elements the audience can have an all immersive experience of Kajioka’s exceptional perspective on the world around her.

 Miho Kajika (b.
 1973, Japan, lives in Kyoto) studied fine art in the United States and Canada and started her career as a journalist in her native country Japan.
-Since 2013 Kajioka’s work has been exhibited in France, the Netherlands, Colombia, the USA, Italy, Germany and Spain and most recently in the United Kingdom at The Photographer’s Gallery in London.
+Since 2013 Kajioka’s work has been exhibited in Spain, Italy, France, the Netherlands, Colombia, the USA, Germany and most recently in the United Kingdom at The Photographer’s Gallery in London.

 Her book ‘And, where did the peacocks go?’ was selected as one of the 33 books in The Experts Selection at Kassel Photobook Award 2017, Kassel, Germany and longlisted for the Steidl Book Award in 2016, in Tokyo, Japan and shortlisted for the LUMA Dummy Book Award in Arles, France.
 In the beginning of September a new edition of the book ‘And, where did the peackocks go?’ will be published by The (M) éditions.

 The exhibition so it goes takes place at two different locations, one part is exhibited at IBASHO in Antwerp and the other part at Galerie Caroline O’Breen in Amsterdam.

 The exhibition in Amsterdam will run from Saturday 8 September 2018 until 14 October 2018.
 In Antwerp the exhibition will open on Sunday 9 September 2018 and will close on Sunday 4 November 2018